ivalkeen/vim-simpledb/README.md

 ## Self-Promotion

 If you like this project, please follow the repository on [GitHub](https://github.com/ivalkeen/vim-simpledb).
-You can also consider visiting my [blog](http://www.tkalin.com) and following me on [Twitter](https://twitter.com/ivalkeen) and [Github](https://github.com/ivalkeen).
+Also, you might consider visiting my [blog](http://www.tkalin.com) and following me on [Twitter](https://twitter.com/ivalkeen) and [Github](https://github.com/ivalkeen).

 [1]: http://i.imgur.com/1UrMOpd.png